fakemanoan/fakemanoan.github.io/docs/faq.md

 [ <-- Back](../)
 # FAQ
 ## What Gapps should I use?
-ARM64 for the specific Android version

-The LineageOS suggested MindTheGapps won't work on TWRP, so you must use a modified installer I created called "MindTheGapps Legacy".
-It is a simple mod, and it is all explained [here](../downloads/mindthegapps)
+Use MindTheGapps_Legacy, a package I created to make MindTheGapps work on our TWRP.
+It is all explained [here](../downloads/mindthegapps)

-Other Gapps, like NikGapps and BiTGapps, do not require modification and work as is. (but are not supported by LineageOS so YMMV)
+Other Gapps packages are not supported.
+YMMV.

 ## My SIM card isn't detected!
 I can't enter my SIM unlock code!
-There is a quirk with S6 and S6 edge devices that prevents you from entering your SIM unlock code.
+A quirk with S6 and S6 edge devices prevents you from entering your SIM unlock code.
 You must remove it on the Stock Sasmung ROM or on another phone.

 Sorry for the inconvienice but it is required to get working phone calls.